mlabs-haskell/hydra-auction-frontend/docs/analytics_spec.md

 ## Events

 ### Auction Viewed
 Triggers when the "View Auction" page is opened.
+Intended for use by the seller.

 __Event Properties__
 ```typescript